 - Conservation tillage – in other words, disturb the soil as little as possible.

 - Mess with it less - always be cautious when adding natural or synthetic additives to your farm’s ecosystem.
-The natural relationships between microorganisms and plant roots can be easily disrupted by a misapplication.
+A misapplication can easily disrupt the natural relationships between microorganisms and plant roots.

 What Are Your Expectations Of Regenerative Farming For Your Farm?

 There’s a lot of literature out there that would lead you to believe Regenerative Agriculture is a silver bullet.
 It’s not.
-It isn’t a get rich quick scheme, it may take years to get it right – but has the potential to pay off in spades when you think of it as a long-term investment.
-But, even in the short term, regenerative farming practices will increase your soil fertility, which will lead to fewer disease and insect problems.
+It isn’t a get-rich-quick scheme; it may take years to get it right – but it has the potential to pay off in spades when you think of it as a long-term investment.
+But, even in the short term, regenerative farming practices will increase soil fertility, leading to fewer disease and insect problems.
 You may also have a higher nutrient profile in your crops.
-Those practices may also help with water retention and decrease nutrient leaching (especially nitrogen), sequester carbon from decaying vegetation (plant roots) left in the soil and not tilled, and in the long-term – increased crop yields.
+Those practices may also help with water retention and decrease nutrient leaching (especially nitrogen), sequester carbon from decaying vegetation (plant roots) left in the soil and not tilled, and in the long term – increased crop yields.

-If you have a long-term vision of health for your farming ecosystem then regenerative farming practices will make your vision easier to attain.
-Just as your farm is unique the mix of regenerative farming practices you will use to create your vision will be different from your neighbors.
-That uniqueness is a difficult hurdle to overcome when converting to regenerative farming from conventional or even organic.
-But with the aid of a crop consultant, the proper ag tools (both mechanical and additives), and an open mind your farm can be more profitable rapidly.
+If you have a long-term vision of health for your farming ecosystem, then regenerative farming practices will make your vision easier to attain.
+Just as your farm is unique, the mix of regenerative farming practices you will use to create your image will be different from your neighbors.
+That uniqueness is a difficult hurdle when converting to regenerative farming from conventional or even organic.
+But with the aid of a crop consultant, the proper ag tools (both mechanical and additives), and an open mind, your farm can be more profitable rapidly.

-Even if you think regenerative ag isn’t for you it doesn’t hurt to do a little research so you can know for sure.
-You can’t decide to change how you farm overnight, but consumers can decide what they are going to buy just that fast.
-For example, if you are raising soybeans, you are probably going to have a great market because, as Todd Neeley wrote in the May 3, 2019 issue of Progressive Farmer:
+Even if you think regenerative ag isn’t for you, it doesn’t hurt to do a little research so you can know for sure.
+You can’t decide to change how you farm overnight, but consumers can determine what they are going to buy just that fast.
+For example, if you are raising soybeans, you are probably going to have a significant market because, as Todd Neeley wrote in the May 3, 2019, issue of Progressive Farmer:

-“It should be a net advantage for people who are farming crops, because it will allow them to get higher prices for other legumes, primarily.
+“It should be a net advantage for people farming crops, because it will allow them to get higher prices for other legumes, primarily.
 Pea protein, chickpea protein, and lupine are being turned into plant-based meat.
-So, you end up with a situation where you can go to more crop rotation, less mono-cropping…”
+So, you end up with a situation where you can go to more crop rotation, less mono-cropping….”

-But processors and retail food companies aren’t looking for just any soybeans, or peppers, or cilantro.
+But processors and retail food companies aren’t looking for just any soybeans, peppers, or cilantro.
 They’re looking for regeneratively grown crops.
 Consumers are beginning to ask where and how their food is grown.
-And, when all is said and done, the consumer is your boss.
+And the consumer is your boss.

-But, how do you feel about fields with last year’s crop biomass standing in your fields in spring?
+But how do you feel about fields with last year’s crop biomass standing in your fields in spring?
 Does it feel like you’ve not completed your job?
-The psychological and social components of transitioning to regenerative farming are just as difficult as deciding which cover crop is best for your situation.
+The psychological and social components of transitioning to regenerative farming are just as tricky as deciding which cover crop is best for your situation.

-Here are some facts to mull over and to share with your neighboring farmers:
+Here are some facts to mull over and share with your neighboring farmers:

 - Most farms operate at a loss, especially if you remove government subsidies